ehanoc/CIPs/CIP-0072/README.md

   "properties": {
     "subject": {
       "type":"string",
-      "description": "A subject, it must match with subject stored on chain data."
+      "description": "A subject, it must match with subject stored on chain data.
+A UTF-8 encoded string, max 64 chars" },
-    },
     "projectName": {
       "type":"string",